Author & Screenwriter

 I’ve seen comments on Facebook from Republicans who feel vindicated by Trump’s election win, many of whom say they sympathize with Democrats over Kamala Harris’s loss.
 They claim to have felt the same way four years ago, and that their fears of Joe Biden becoming president “came true.”
 To them, I say this:

 You think Donald Trump will get America "back on track?"
 What on earth was so unnerving about Joe Biden becoming president?
 Joe Biden didn't kill 1.1 million Americans by ignoring a national pandemic.
 He didn't try to overthrow the government; he never disparaged the disabled, the military, women, members of the LGBTQ community, or members of other races or nationalities.
 Joe Biden wasn't convicted of 34 felonies, was not impeached, never touched a woman inappropriately.
 What Biden did do was attempt to get America's economy back on track after Trump, the previous president, left it in shambles.
-Thanks also to the previous president's mishandling of Covid, Biden's American Rescue Plan (ARP) led America to the strongest jobs recovery on record and the strongest economic recovery in the world, driving unemployment below 4% for 28 months – the longest stretch in over 50 years - and creating nearly 16 million jobs since he took office.
-Biden's Covid recovery plan also funded a historic vaccination campaign which led to the full vaccinations of 230 million Americans– up from 3.5 million when he took office.
+Thanks also to the previous president's mishandling of Covid, Biden's American Rescue Plan (ARP) led the U.S. to the strongest jobs recovery on record and the strongest economic recovery in the world, driving unemployment below 4% for 28 months – the longest stretch in over 50 years - and creating nearly 16 million jobs since he took office.
+Biden's Covid recovery plan also funded a historic vaccination campaign which led to the full vaccination of 230 million Americans– up from 3.5 million when he took office.
 Biden's third year of his term saw one of the lowest rates of violent crime in over 50 years.
 The murder rate saw its sharpest decrease in history.
 Look around-- have you not seen the roads repaved, bridges rebuilt, airports renovated?
 That was Biden, whose presidency also ushered in a record 19 million new business applications.
 BUT REPUBLICANS THINK DONALD TRUMP IS GOING TO MAKE AMERICA GREAT AGAIN???
 We'll be lucky if there IS an America four years from now.

 Kamala’s Not-So-Secret Army